-- For years SAP has made a number of claims around indirect access.
+- For years SAP has made several claims around indirect access.

 - In this article, we review the accuracy of these claims.